ethanjperez/rda/README.md

 ## RDA on e-SNLI

-Download and format (e-)SNLI for model training:
+Download and format (e-)SNLI for model training (with explanations or rationales or neither):
 ```bash
 cd $BASE_DIR/data
 mkdir e-SNLI